jamescarr/locust.io-demo/readme.md

 # Locust.IO Demos
 This project has a few demos of how to use locust.io to load test various services.
+Given as part of a presentation on locust.io!

+<script async class="speakerdeck-embed" data-id="ba3c5801b7f24e16a82a0837974a05d7" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

-* Quickstart - The locust.io quickstart tutorial that logs in and load tests pages on a grafana installation
+* `quickstart` - The locust.io quickstart tutorial that logs in and load tests pages on a grafana installation
-* Distributed - the same thing as Quickstart but done with multiple workers
+* `distributed` - the same thing as Quickstart but done with multiple workers
-* Events - A quick tour of events
+* `Events` - A quick tour of events
 * Graphing - An example of using events to tap response times in influxdb + grafana
-* RabbitMQ - A final demo of using locust.io to load test something non-web based... by blasting AMQP packets to a rabbitMQ host
+* `RabbitMQ` - A final demo of using locust.io to load test something non-web based... by blasting AMQP packets to a rabbitMQ host